 In Chapter 5, Jesus (depicted as the Lamb) is given a seven-sealed scroll.
 He is not given any trumpets or bowls, just the scroll.
 What then could this scroll represent?
 The answer comes from observing what is accomplished as the seven seals of that scroll are opened.
 However, what the seals accomplish varies depending on which model you choose.

 - If you choose a Non-Overlapping Model, then the seals end with the supposed “first and lesser” worldwide earthquake mentioned in the sixth seal (Rev 6:12).
-Apparently, that earthquake occurs at some intermediate time long before Christ’s return.
+However, that earthquake occurs at some intermediate time long before Christ’s return.
 Thus, the seven-sealed scroll represents only a portion of the end times, but not the final things such as the “second and greater” quake (Rev 16:18), nor even the return of Christ.

 - If you choose the Overlapping Model, then the seals cover the entire end times period from start to finish including the trumpets and bowls (which are overlapped by the seals).
 It concludes with the wrath of God, the one great earthquake, and Christ’s return as king.
 Thus, the seven-sealed scroll represents the complete fulfillment of the Great Promise of the kingdom of God on earth.
-This understanding is also much more defensible when one considers the context surrounding that seven-sealed scroll (as explained in the chapter 5 commentary).

 Which makes more sense?
 Does it make sense for Christ to be given a scroll that represents only a portion of the total time and purpose of the end times?
 I think not.
-That scroll must represent the completion of that purpose from start to finish, which means that the Overlapping Model makes the most sense.
+That scroll must represent the completion of that purpose from start to finish.
+This means that the Overlapping Model makes the most sense.
+This view is also much more defensible when one considers the context surrounding that seven-sealed scroll (as explained in the chapter 5 commentary).

-Based on all of the above, I believe that the Overlapping Model provides by far the most reasonable and scripturally defensible understanding of the structure of Revelation.
+Based on all of the above, I believe that the Overlapping Model provides the most reasonable and scripturally defensible understanding of the structure of Revelation.
 It causes many things to fall neatly into place, which gives a sense of confirmation for this model.

 Therefore, I have used the Overlapping Model as the foundation for interpreting Revelation.
 Having now gone through the entire book thoroughly enough to write a commentary, I have not seen any reason to doubt it.
 On the contrary, I have found that it has only gained confirmation.
-I believe you will also find that this model provides an understanding of Revelation that is more consistent and less complicated than any understanding you may have had before.
+Perhaps you will also find that this model provides an understanding of Revelation that is more coherent and less complicated than any understanding you may have had before.
 I have attempted to present this understanding in the commentary pages and other articles on this site.